3 Kan. Reps support McCarthy who suffers historic defeat for speaker - NewsBreak

 McCarthy close to becoming speaker in late-night vote

-Republican leader Kevin McCarthy edged to the cusp of becoming House speaker late Friday night as the chamber pushed through a historic 14th vote.
-He made extraordinary gains in a grueling standoff that has tested American democracy and the GOP majority's ability to govern.
+WASHINGTON — (AP) — Republican leader Kevin McCarthy edged to the cusp of becoming House speaker late Friday night as the weary but energized members pushed through a tension-filled, historic 14th vote.
+McArthy made an extraordinary surge, laboring to end the grueling standoff that has tested American democracy and the GOP majority's ability to govern.

 On Capitol attack anniversary, challenge of Senate seat announced